People Are Alike All Over: Production notes

 The Martian exteriors are taken from the oversize painted background dioramas seen in the 1956 Metro-Goldwyn-Mayer film Forbidden Planet.
 Additionally, a set of four lights on the wall of the inside of the space ship are reuses of the Krell power gauges from the same film.
-Also, the set for Conrad's home is the "I Dream of Jeannie" house.

 Marcusson is portrayed by Paul Comi, a frequent guest star in TV shows of the 1960s and 1970s, including Star Trek.
 His other TZ work was in the second season's "The Odyssey of Flight 33", where he played the co-pilot, and the fourth season's "The Parallel".

 Actor Byron Morrow twice appeared as an admiral on Star Trek.
 Actor Vic Perrin was later the "Control Voice" of The Outer Limits, and—like Oliver, Morrow and Comi—would also become another veteran of Star Trek.

 Themes

 Cat Yampell, comparing the show to other science fiction stories such as Planet of the Apes (also starring Roddy McDowall) and Slaughterhouse-Five, wrote: "Alien caging of humans provides commentary on the barbarity of the practice of turning sentient beings into public spectacles."